 - Reduces the potential harm to people, damage to property or the local environment

-- Reduces the incidence of brances contacting powerlines and potentially causing bushfires.
+- Reduces the incidence of branches contacting powerlines and potentially causing bushfires.

-- Always plant a tree at least 15 metres away from powerlines or a distance equal to its mature height - whichever is greater.
+- Always plant a tree at least 15m away from powerlines, or at a distance equal to its mature height - whichever is greater.
 Some properties may be subject to easement conditions that impose even greater clearance distances